 Does the Lord care about what those widows did?
 You bet he does.
 Consider the widow’s mite.
 Although we don’t know her name, we do know her deed.
 But someday we will know her name.
 And someday we will know the names of those ladies as well.

 I’m happy for them now, but I’ll be rejoicing with exceeding great joy then.

 But what about you?

-You can’t go on the streets of India teeming with lost souls and hand out tracts.
+You can’t go on the streets of India teeming with lost souls and handing out tracts.
 You can’t preach to or teach these folks who desperately need to know the truth.

 Even if you wanted to, you can’t.
 You can’t get a missionary visa to do any of these things in the country of India.